return to homepage

 More information: 1-888-728-7732; Pats Peak website

-If you're looking for luxury ski resorts in Massachusetts, the Berkshires is where you'll find them - along with many affordable options as well.
+If you're looking for luxury ski resorts in Massachusetts, the Berkshire mountains are where you'll find them - along with many affordable options as well.

 Berkshires ski resorts attract more visitors from New York and western Massachusetts rather than Boston, which is 2 1/2 - 3 hours away.
 Bostonians tend to go north to New England ski resorts in New Hampshire and Maine, many of which are closer.